Kkevsterrr/backdoorme/README.md

   - Allows for backdoors to be spawned with the bashrc and init files.

 ### Targets
 Backdoorme supports multiple different targets concurrently, organized by number when entered.
 The core maintains one "current" target, to which any new backdoors will default.
 To switch targets manually, simply add the target number after the command: "use metasploit 2" will prepare the metasploit backdoor against the second target.
+Run "list" to see the list of current targets, whether a connection is open or closed, and what backdoors & modules are available.

 ## Contributing
 Backdoorme is still very much in its infancy!
 Feel free to contribute to the project - simply fork it, make your changes, and issue a pull request.